East Gippsland: Parks

 More than 17000 km2 of East Gippsland is public land with 2680 km2 in national parks, two of the largest being Snowy River National Park and Errinundra National Park.
 Both are remote and inaccessible, but they are otherwise entirely different.
 Snowy River National Park features dramatic gorges and powerful rapids formed by the descent of the Snowy River.
 Apart from gorges and southern slopes, this park is in a rain-shadow area forming the southern border of the Monaro Tableland.
 Consequently, many species more typical of inland New South Wales and Victoria are found here.
-Errinundra National Park is much wetter - inaccessible from June to October in most years - and features some of the most ancient forests in Australia, a matter of controversy as employment in the remote areas east of the Snowy is mainly dependent upon timber milling.
+Errinundra National Park is much wetter - inaccessible from June to October in most years - and features some of the most ancient forests in Australia, a matter of controversy as employment in the remote areas east of the Snowy was mainly dependent upon timber milling before the end of VicForest in 2024.
 Croajingolong National Park between Marlo and Mallacoota features extensive coastal heathlands and tea tree scrub, as well as the only major area of warm temperate rainforest in Victoria.
 The 4,193 km^{2} of privately owned land is mainly red gum plains, coastal plains, mountain plateaux and fertile river valleys.